 Posted on January 1, 2017

-Recent news that Ford Performance will return to the Virgin Australia Supercars Championship with the Mustang has raised a number of new possibilities.
+The recent news that Ford Performance will return to the Virgin Australia Supercars Championship with the Mustang has raised a number of new possibilities.

-For the first time in a generation the top tier of Australian motorsport will feature a coupe in the field.
+For the first time in a generation, the top tier of Australian motorsport will feature a coupe in the field.